 Carol Cowan-Morneau started as a volunteer with Mission Services in 1993.
 Working with men with addictions led her to become a full-time addictions worker.
 Since then, she has served in almost every program area at Mission Services.
 Carol loves to help programs achieve new goals across poverty reduction, community outreach, and collaborative partnerships.
 She is well known in the community for her drive to collaborate in delivering services working alongside donors, community partners and funders.

-Associate Executive Director, Administration and Resource Development
+Associate Executive Director, Administration and Community Relations

 Wendy Kennelly has extensive fundraising experience in the non-profit and healthcare sectors.
 After graduating in Economics from McMaster University, she started her career with St. Joseph’s Healthcare Hamilton and went on to serve in leadership and fundraising roles with the Shaughnessy Hospital Foundation, The Kidney Foundation of Canada, and Good Shepherd.
 She is responsible for developing Mission Services’ annual fundraising plan in order to meet the capital and operating requirements for Mission Services’ programs.

 Associate Executive Director of Programs